Wards Riverside

 Sears, Montgomery Ward and JC Penney were the major US department store chains that sold motorcycles, scooters, mini-bikes, or mopeds in the 1960’s and 70’s.

 Late 1960’s: In 1965, Wards changed manufacturers and opted to sell mostly machines from the Italian company Benelli.
 Benelli offered mopeds and a line of single cylinder motorcycles 50-360cc.
 The Benelli line plus a Lambretta scooter allowed Wards to compete in the marketplace with the Austrian Puch mopeds and motorcycles that Sears was selling under their Allstate brand.
+The Riverside-Benelli mopeds are completly different from the Riverside-Motobecane ones.

 Early 1970s: By 1970 the moped and motorcycle sales went away for the two department store retailers primarily due to the Japanese invasion with highly engineered, reliable and powerful 4 stroke motorcycles under the likes of Honda, Yamaha and Suzuki.
 Also, in 1970 the Environmental Protection Agency (EPA) was created to oversee and combat increasing pollution and air quality issues.
 Smokey two stroke motorcycles and other high emission vehicles would be the first targets.